 (b) monitored Administrative Support during Groops Business Day.
 Where a request is made on a day other than a Business Day, Groop guarantees a response within 7 Business Days of the request being received;

-(c) monitored Support Requests (available through the Platform 24 hours a day, seven days a week, excluding bank holidays) submitted by the Customer, which shall be responded to by Groop within the following time frames:
+(c) monitored Support Requests (available through the Platform 24 hours a day, seven days a week) submitted by the Customer, which shall be responded to by Groop within the following time frames:

 (i) 0-72 hours for issues classified by Groop as High Priority;